Certified emission reduction

-Certified emission reductions (CERs) originally designed a type of emissions unit (or carbon credits) issued by the Clean Development Mechanism (CDM) Executive Board for emission reductions achieved by CDM projects and verified by a DOE (Designated Operational Entity) under the rules of the Kyoto Protocol.
+Certified emission reductions (CERs) are a type of emission unit (or carbon credits) issued by the Clean Development Mechanism (CDM) Executive Board for emission reductions achieved by CDM projects and verified by a DOE (Designated Operational Entity) under the rules of the Kyoto Protocol.

 CERs can be used by Annex 1 countries in order to comply with their emission limitation targets order to comply with their obligations to surrender CERs or emission reduction units (ERUs) for the emissions of their installations.
 CERs can be held by governmental and private entities on electronic accounts with the UN.

 CERs can be purchased from the primary market (purchased from an original party that makes the reduction) or secondary market (resold from a marketplace).

 At present, most of the approved CERs are recorded in CDM Registry accounts only.
 It is only when the CER is actually sitting in an operator's trading account that its value can be monetized through being traded.
 The UNFCCC's International Transaction Log has already validated and transferred CERs into the accounts of some national climate registries, although European operators are waiting for the European Commission to facilitate the transfer of their units into the registries of their Member States.

 Temporary CERs and Long CERs are special types of CERs issued for forestry projects.
 They are two ways of accounting for non-permanence in forestry CDM project activities.
 Temporary CER or tCER is a CER issued for an afforestation or reforestation project activity under the CDM which expires at the end of the commitment period following the one during which it was issued.
 Long-term CER or lCER is a CER issued for an afforestation or reforestation project activity which expires at the end of its crediting period.